plasma-group/pigi/packages/docs/src/spec/src/03-client/wallet.rst

 ***********
 Description
 ***********
 Clients often need to create signatures in order to authenticate transactions.
-The ``Wallet`` component provides a standard interface for creating new accounts, querying existing accounts, and signing arbitrar data.
+The ``Wallet`` component provides a standard interface for creating new accounts, querying existing accounts, and signing arbitrary data.

 -------------------------------------------------------------------------------